kineticman/FruitDeepLinks/README.md

 - [ ] Plex/Emby support
 - [ ] "Red Zone" style auto-switching

-See `ROADMAP.md` for more details as it evolves.
+See this section (and `ROADMAP.md`, if present) for more details as it evolves.

 ---